LinkAges helps students engage with the elderly community in Oxford and the issues facing an ageing population

 What is LinkAges?

 LinkAges is a student-led project that encourages and assists students to volunteer and engage with the elderly community in the Oxford city area.
-There are opportunities to run activity sessions at a local residential home, become a befriender or join our committee.
+There are opportunities to run activity sessions at a local residential home, help teach IT classes to over 50s, join our committee, and much more!

 Volunteering at Isis House

 LinkAges volunteers can help run activity sessions at Isis House, a lovely residential and nursing home in East Oxford.
-Volunteers provide encouragement for the residents so that as many as possible can get involved, giving them a chance to be active and sociable.
-Activities include board games, arts and crafts, karaoke and more.
-We also help Isis House run special events for their residents, such as ice-skating at the Oxford Ice Rink and a trip to the Thirsty Meeples board game cafe for Student Volunteering Week.
+Volunteers provide encouragement for the residents and give them a chance to be active and sociable.
+Activities include board games, arts and crafts, karaoke and more!

 Volunteering at Townsend House